Galaxspheria/personal-site/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: blog-post
 title: A beginners’ guide to brewing with Chemex
+image: /img/chemex.jpg
+color: '#bd10e0'
+blurb: Brewing with a Chemex probably seems like a complicated
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Brewing with a Chemex probably seems like a complicated, time-consuming